-Periodic cleaning of the filter is strongly recommended.
-Follow the manufacturer's recommendations.
-Improperly maintained filters have been shown to be a major source of bacteria outbreaks (NCEH, 1997).
-Filter cleaning compounds are not designed to kill bacteria.
-Cleaning the filter will increase the potential of the sanitizer to control bacteria.
+Periodic cleaning of the filter is strongly recommended - follow the manufacturer's recommendations.
+Improperly maintained filters have been shown to be a major source of bacteria outbreaks.
+Note that filter-cleaning compounds are not designed to kill bacteria, but cleaning the filter will increase the potential of the sanitizer to control bacteria.